mbari-org/deepsea-kclassify/README.md

 MLFLOW_TRACKING_URI=<your tracking URI, e.g. http://localhost:5000>
 (for local testing only - not needed for AWS) MLFLOW_S3_ENDPOINT_URL=<your S3 endpoint for minio only, e.g. http://localhost:9000>
 ```
-If logging to wandb also, add
+If using wandb also, add
 ```
 WANDB_API_KEY=<your API key>
 WANDB_USERNAME=<your username>